ROCm/amdgpu-docs/docs/conceptual/oversubscription.rst

 The system enters an oversubscribed state when one of the following conditions is met:

-* **Hardware queue limit exceeded**: The number of user-mode compute queues requested by applications exceeds the hardware limit of 24 queues for current Instinct accelerators.
+* **Hardware queue limit exceeded**: The number of user-mode compute queues requested by applications exceeds the hardware limit of 24 queues for current Instinct GPUs.

-* **Virtual memory context slots exceeded**: The number of user processes exceeds the number of available virtual memory context slots, which is 11 for current Instinct accelerators.
+* **Virtual memory context slots exceeded**: The number of user processes exceeds the number of available virtual memory context slots, which is 11 for current Instinct GPUs.

 * **Multiple processes using cooperative workgroups**: More than one process attempts to use the cooperative workgroup feature, leading to resource contention.